eltociear/xgen-timeseries/README.md

  </a><br>
   <a href="https://xgentimeseries.github.io/xgen-timeseries/index.html"> ➡ Documentation </a>
 </p>

+# XGen: A Comprehensive Archive and an eXplainable Time Series Generation Framework for Energy

 ⚠️ Currently we updated some class of our  framework, please use our last release (v0.2.1-alpha)